 Two Wishes aims to transform our view of family separation and divorce, by 2040, from being thought of as a legal issue that routinely involves family courts, to being recognised as a major health and wellbeing issue that requires much earlier education and support for all children and their families.

 Today, we accept that divorce and family separation is a legal issue.
-We accept, in the UK and other countries, that divorces are processed by family courts.
+We accept, in Australia and other countries, that divorces are processed by family courts.
 We allow many vulnerable, separating families to be on their own, without reliable, accessible support networks and having to rely on the advice of friends more likely to tell them to “go get a lawyer” than to get the emotional support, coaching and information they most urgently need.
 We turn divorce and family separation – a major social issue – into a legal, almost-criminal matter.
 And children, and many other family members, are deeply harmed as a result.

 There remains a stigma attached to divorce and family separation; it’s something we don’t readily discuss in an open, constructive way.
 This needs to change if children, in future, are to be protected from harm.